Galvanized by disaster – Goshen Mayor Drives Sustainable Recovery After Devastating Floods

 Stutsman grew up in Goshen and went to Butler University in Indianapolis, graduating with a degree in biology.
 He didn’t think he would return to Goshen after graduation and never thought about public service, but he would become the town’s youngest mayor.

 When he returned from Indianapolis, he began working in construction, remodeling and restoring some of the buildings along the downtown square.
-That led to a run for city council, which he served on for a eight years, before turning his attention to becoming mayor.
+That led to a run for city council, which he served on for eight years, before turning his attention to becoming mayor.

 When he entered office four years ago, he started laying the groundwork for Goshen’s environmental metamorphosis.
+Jeremy Stuntman speaking at Goshen College image by:Goshen College He began with small changes, such as having city employees use shared printers and changing to LED light bulbs in government offices.

-One of Stutsman’s first initiatives was to put a youth adviser on the city council in the hopes of getting Goshen’s young people involved in the community.
 Stutsman, a father of two, said this was important to him because having a teenage son taught him how thoughtful and insightful young people can be.

 “I knew I wanted to develop the youth advisor position and help bring that youth voice closer to the community and closer to city government,” he said.
 “It has been absolutely phenomenal for our community to go through this.”

-Goshen High School student Zoe Eichorn was elected by the student body and appointed to council by the mayor for the 2019-20 school year.
+In fact, because of the success of the city council, several other non-profit boards in Goshen have appointed youth advisor positions as well.
+Goshen High School student Zoe Eichorn was elected by the student body and appointed to the council by the mayor for the 2019-20 school year.

+Eichorn and fellow youth caucus members helped draft a resolution, passed in April, in which Goshen pledged to become carbon neutral by 2035.
 Students from all over Indiana meeting at the 2019 Earth Charter Leadership Summit in Goshen to discuss environmental issues and legislation for their communities.

 “We as the youth are all much more connected, I think, to the environment than some of our older peers,” Hertzler-Gascho said.
 “I think the idea is that we are the ones that will be affected.
 So, as a caucus we decided this was important for us to work on.
 The resolution was mainly setting the ground work for the city council and especially the mayor to pass for their legislation in the months to come.”